johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-10-09-docusaurus-3-how-to-migrate-rehype-plugins/index.md

 ### CommonJS to ES Module

 This amounts to the same changes as the `fetchpriority` plugin.
 The old plugin has the name `cloudinary-rehype-plugin.js` and the new plugin has the name `cloudinary-rehype-plugin.mjs`.
 This is because the new plugin is an ES Module and the old plugin is CommonJS.
-Likewise the old plugin used `module.exports = imageCloudinaryRehypePlugin` to expose functionality and the new plugin uses `export default imageCloudinaryRehypePlugin`.
+Related to this, the old plugin used `module.exports = imageCloudinaryRehypePlugin` to expose functionality and the new plugin uses `export default imageCloudinaryRehypePlugin`.

 ### Different AST

 We're dealing with a different AST and just need to tackle the `mdxJsxTextElement` which are similar to MDX 1's `jsx` nodes, but come with their own AST representation of expression based attributes in the `data` property.

-The hardest of this (and it is hard) is dealing with the `require` expression.
+The hardest part of this (and it is hard / confusing) is dealing with the `require` expression in the `src` attribute.
 What we do is:

-1. Convert the `mdxJsxTextElement` to markdown
+1. Convert the `mdxJsxTextElement` to back to markdown - this is the full `img` element in its AST form
-2. Use a regex to find the `require` expression in the `src` attribute
+2. Use a regex to find the `require` expression in the `src` attribute of the markdown
-3. Transform the `require` expression to a Cloudinary URL
+3. Transform the `require` expression to a Cloudinary URL using the same mechanism as with the MDX 1 plugin
 4. Convert the markdown back to an `mdxJsxTextElement` using a technique adapted from [`mdast-util-mdx-jsx`](https://github.com/syntax-tree/mdast-util-mdx-jsx#use)
-5. Replace the `src` attribute with the new `src` attribute including the updated `require` expression AST in the `mdxJsxAttributeValueExpression` attribute.
+5. Replace the `src` attribute with the new `src` attribute including the updated `require` expression AST in the `mdxJsxAttributeValueExpression` attributes `data` property.

+If you were to compare the MDX 1 plugin with the MDX 2 plugin, 2 and 3 from the above points are the same.
+Points 1, 4 and 5 are new.

-And that's it - we have a new plugin that works with Docusaurus 3 and MDX 2!
+With this in place we have a new plugin that works with Docusaurus 3 and MDX 2!

+## `rehype-cloudinary-docusaurus@2`

-You may recall that I published an npm package named [`rehype-cloudinary-docusaurus`](https://www.npmjs.com/package/rehype-cloudinary-docusaurus) which makes it easy to use the plugin.
+You may recall that I published an npm package named [`rehype-cloudinary-docusaurus`](https://www.npmjs.com/package/rehype-cloudinary-docusaurus) which packages up the plugin to make it easy for people to use.
 I'm working on updating that package to use the new plugin and it will be available soon.
-You can see the [pull request](https://github.com/johnnyreilly/rehype-cloudinary-docusaurus/pull/9).
+You can see the [pull request here](https://github.com/johnnyreilly/rehype-cloudinary-docusaurus/pull/9).